Advanced RSS: a review of RSSOwl2014-01-16 07:00:42 PST

 Another unique feature of RSSOwl is the ability to create saved searches as a feed.
 This allows you to search a site (such as YouTube or Google News) for a keyword and have new results matching that query delivered to you as a feed.
 This could come in handy if you are monitoring news on a specific topic instead of a regular source.

-Finally, if you dig into the settings panel, you will see many of the other features that RSSOwl supports, like customized keyboard shortcuts, password-protected sites, add-ons for additional functionality, and a news update notifier.
+Finally, if you dig into the settings panel, you will see many of the other features that RSSOwl supports, like customized keyboard shortcuts, d-protected sites, add-ons for additional functionality, and a news update notifier.

 Compared to Feedly, RSSOwl pulls out all the stops with a very full feature set.
 Personally, I will be sticking to Feedly because I don’t really need all of the advanced sorting and filtering functionality that RSSOwl provides, but if you need to monitor hundreds or thousands of feeds and need a way to make sense of that firehose of information, RSSOwl will have you covered.